xavidop/blog/genkit/_posts/2024-05-24-genkit-ollama.md

 ---
 layout: post
-title: genkit with Gemma using Ollama (English)
+title: Genkit with Gemma using Ollama (English)
 description: >
   Firebase project that uses the Gen AI Kit with Gemma using Ollama
 image: /assets/img/blog/post-headers/firebase-genkit-ollama.png